Fescron/universal-jlink-adapter/README.md

 power on perm
 ```

-If the uses wishes to **not power the target board using `VTREF`** (for example in the case that the target board is already getting its own power from a battery), the **DC-DC converter should simply not be plugged in**.
+If the user wishes to **not power the target board using `VTREF`** (for example in the case that the target board is already getting its own power from a battery), the **DC-DC converter should simply not be plugged in**.

 <br/>